TOR50/EVENT_MANAGER_PHP/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any inquiries or support, please contact [yourname@example.com](mailto:yourname@example.com).
+For any inquiries or support, please contact [rauhan.official@gmail.com](mailto:rauhan.official@gmail.com).